**Shipping of 2 or More Journals is Free to the US**

 Weekly Challenge – Challenges chosen by leaders in the industry to help the SDR grow in professional life.

 Call Counter – This is a psychological motivator to achieve activities.
-Making calls can be hard, especially for new SDRs.
+Making calls can be hard, especially for new sales people.
 Gamifying the process by coloring in the circles every time a call is made and using different colors for rejections or connections is a fun way to achieve activity goals and see results add up.

 Time Blocks – Build the day before it begins and be disciplined with time.

 What Went Well Today? - There are days it feels like nothing is going right.
 Leaving the office on that note can hurt confidence and motivation.
 There’s always a silver lining to every day, even the worst of them.
-Taking the time to think about the good and writing it down will keep the SDR in a positive frame of mind to start fresh the next day.
+Taking the time to think about the good and writing it down will keep you in a positive frame of mind to start fresh the next day.